gcv/julia-snail/README.md

 ### Foundational

 - The Julia interaction side of the Snail server is single-threaded (using `@async`).
 This means the interaction locks up while the REPL is working or running code.
 Unfortunately, Julia as of version 1.2 does not have user-accessible low-level multithreading primitives necessary to implement a truly multi-threaded Snail server.
+The newer `Threads.@spawn` macro needs to be investigated.

 ### Structural